ryannono/useRefCallback-template/README.md

 ## Practical Example: `ToolTip` Component

 A versatile `ToolTip` that can be used almost anywhere.
-The component handles all it's events based on the parent without ever needing to pass down props.
+The component handles all it's events based on the parent without ever needing to pass down props. (see it action [here](https://ryannono.com))

 ```tsx
 import { useRef, HTMLAttributes } from 'react';